zhangchitc/orderly/README.md

 # Orderly Network Scripts

-A collection of JavaScript scripts for interacting with the Orderly Network API, including account registration and account checking functionality.
+A collection of JavaScript scripts for interacting with the Orderly Network API, including account registration, account checking, and Orderly Key management functionality.

 ## Installation